 If you meet in person, test the video links before your first meeting.
 Make every effort to watch the videos.
 They are exceptionally well done and very powerful.
 Don't wait until just before the first meeting to test your setup.
 Make sure you have the right adaptors and cables, or streaming pathway.
 Use a large-screen TV, laptop, tablet, or even a phone depending on the size of your group.
 In case a video link is broken, most of the videos in each POD are also located in the Videos section of this website.
 Contact us, if you have problems with the video links.

 If you meet online, rehearse the best way to view the videos.
 Screen sharing through Zoom can result in a low quality video.
 Another option is to share the link via chat and have everyone watch from their own devices at the same time.
 Make sure they mute themselves at the beginning, and unmute themselves when they are done.

 - Choose your meeting format.
 In person meetings are natural and highly relational.
 Virtual meetings are more normal than ever before.
 Learn how to host Zoom meetings if you choose to go virtual.
 If you meet via Zoom make sure your attender know they don't need to pay for it.
 Also, be ready to problem solve during the first meeting.

 - Invite people.
 Extend invitations in person or online.
 Promote the class and gather sign ups.
 Confirm those who express an interest.
 Consider using the following video as a promotional tool.
 Reaching the Unreached (4:20)

 - Do a special debrief during the fifth week.
 Leave time during Community time the last week for two items: Next Step options and feedback.

 Next Step options consist of asking the group what they want to do next.
 Do they want to opt out?
 Do they want to do another POD?
-Do they want to join a Circle, Cohort, or join the virtual prayer team?
+Do they want to join/lead a Circle, or join the virtual prayer team?

 Ask them to answer two questions, "What did you like best?" and "What is one way we can improve?"
 You can get this feedback in person, vial email or text.